Jump to a Section in this Article:

 - Dry mouth (also known as xerostomia)

-- Illness such as diabetes, lung disease, kidney failure or liver disease
+- Illness such as diabetes, cancer, lung disease, kidney failure or liver disease

 - Medications – most commonly antidepressants, diuretics, and even aspirin